About

 Margherita Porcelli and Bruno Iannazzo contributed the Barzilai-Borwein solver, barzilaiborwein.

-Jesus Briales contributed a few improvements to the code via pull requests on GitHub.
+Jesus Briales contributed valuable improvements to the code via pull requests on GitHub.

 Ahmed Douik contributed factories for doubly stochastic matrices, symmetric (multinomialsymmetricfactory) and non-symmetric (multinomialdoublystochasticfactory), as well as an example (doubly_stochastic_denoising) and documentation for these.